Egg and Lentil Curry with Coconut and Pickled Lime

 Start off by getting everything prepared and ready to go.

 First peel the onion, cut it in half and then into thin slices.
 Next deseed and finely chop the chilli, peel and chop the garlic as well, then measure out the lime pickle and chop that quite finely.
-You can watch how to chop onions, how to prepare chillis and how to prepare garlic in our Cookery School Videos on the right.
+You can watch how to chop onions, how to prepare chillis and how to prepare garlic in our Cookery School Videos on this page.